Tom Natomagan of Pinehouse selling furs to Ron Clancy.

 Front Row (l-r) Napolean Natomagan, E. Natomagan

-Ron Clancy spent many years in the North as a fur trader, Post and District Manager, for Saskatchewan Government Trading, a Saskatchewan Government Crown Corporation.
+Ron Clancy spent many years in the North as a Fur Trader, Post and District Manager, for Saskatchewan Government Trading, a Saskatchewan Government Crown Corporation.
 His career began as an Assistant Post Manager at Pinehouse, located on Pinehouse Lake (also known as Snake Lake), in northwestern Saskatchewan.
 True Lies Of a Northern Fur Trader, was the first in a series of three books written by Ron outlining his career and experiences both at Pinehouse and other locations throughout the north and central regions of Saskatchewan.
 The book is a penetrating look at life in the North in that bygone era, and is written with both compassion and humour.
 It gives a real insight into the lives of people and events of that time period, and is a must read for anyone interested in the history of northern Saskatchewan.
-An autographed copy of this book, may be purchased from Ron Clancy for $28.00 per copy at the address listed below.

 To those that read this missive that are not of the family, you must wonder at the need for all the hoopla about the doings of our clan.
 Well, consider this: the North is our last true frontier.
 The advent of modern communications, highways, dependable transportation through the air have irrevocable changed the feel of the North, and the men and women that peopled that version of the North are thinning out yearly.
 I must admit that I pestered my father to begin this narrative more to preserve the wonderful stories that I've heard and cherished for years, but I came to realize that this has become so much more.
 As I transcribe my father's script into the processed page, I gain a feel for the people whose lives they touched and a new respect for the manner in which they lived their lives.